 However, brick walls are designed to breathe, allowing the construction material to dry out when dampness has penetrated.

 Therefore, UK Brick and the Brick Development Association believe that using sealing, water repellent, and other treatments on your brickwork can shorten brick life.
-These brick treatment methods are unnecessary because UK Brick’s bricks are already well prepared for wheatear conditions.
+These brick treatment methods are unnecessary because UK Brick's bricks are already well prepared for weather conditions.

 Appropriate brick reparation is vital to expand brick life and maintain buildings.